Strata Insurance Online :: News

 Strata insurance is a specialized type of insurance designed for properties that are divided into multiple units or lots, such as apartment buildings.
 It protects the entire building’s common property and the individual interests of the owners.
 This includes coverage for areas like hallways, gardens, and shared facilities. - read more

-Strata insurance is a specialized insurance policy designed to cover common property in apartment buildings, townhouses, and other strata-titled developments.
-This type of insurance is crucial for both property owners and strata schemes, as it provides peace of mind in the face of potential risks. - read more
+Strata insurance is a specialized form of insurance designed to protect the shared areas of a property, typically seen in apartment complexes or townhouses.
+It covers communal assets like hallways, gardens, and recreational facilities.
+This type of insurance is crucial for both property owners and managers, as it safeguards against potential risks and liabilities associated with shared living spaces. - read more

 Understanding the Key Differences Between Strata Insurance and Home Insurance